LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Modern epistolary novels tell stories through letters, emails, texts, and social media, making the story feel real and immediate.
+• Modern epistolary novels tell stories through letters, emails, texts, diary entries, and social media-style posts—so events feel “documented,” not narrated.

 Ready to Create Your eBook?